There are now a great many booking platforms to help you rent your home on a short-term basis - Airbnb being the most popular one.

-You have four things to keep in mind:
+Four things to keep in mind:

-- 90 days limit in London
+- The 90 days limit in London

 - The planning permit